 We protect healthy smiles, overall health with painless, safe, and fast root canal treatment

 Yes, at West Suburban Oral Health Care in Naperville, Illinois, we are skilled in oral health.
-However, our dentists, Drs Susan Mazzei, and Kelsey Esposito, are also proficient in that critical interplay between the health of the mouth (oral cavity) and the rest of you (your “system” or “systemic health”).
+However, our dentists, Drs.
+Susan Mazzei, Kelsey Esposito, and Ashley Nguyen, are also proficient in that critical interplay between the health of the mouth (oral cavity) and the rest of you (your “system” or “systemic health”).
 This vital connection is demonstrated with severe or deep infections that require root canal treatment.

 Root canal therapy (RCT), explained